Critical steady states of all-to-all squeezed and driven superradiance: An analytic approach: Introduction

 A class of driven-dissipative systems where steady states are of practical relevance is provided by all-to-all spin models~\cite{Carmichael_1980,Morrison2008,Lee2014,Iemini2018,Kessler2012,Ferreira2019,Pavlov2023}, where the generation of steady state spin squeezing~\cite{Kitagawa1993,MA2011} (useful for e.g. accurate timekeeping~\cite{Robinson2022,PedrozoPenafiel2020,Schulte2020}) is a well-documented effect.
 The amount of spin squeezing attainable is typically diagnosed using a variety of controlled approximations (mean field theory, Holstein-Primakoff~\cite{Holstein1940}, etc.) which give the correct answer when $N$, the number of spins, goes to infinity.
 In practice, the optimal squeezing is estimated numerically because it occurs close to phase transition points, where these analytic approaches ordinarily fail~\cite{Hirsch2013}.
 The common expectation is that this optimal value shows finite-size scaling and thus improves with $N$ according to a power law dependence.
 This is also true of generic observables and quantum phase transitions in closed all-to-all systems~\cite{J.Reslen_2005,Bastarrachea-Magnani_2014,Nahmad-Achar_2013}, though in that case renormalization~\cite{Dusuel2004,J.Vidal_2006} and field theory~\cite{DallaTorre2013b} techniques have been used to get analytical control.

-Building on previous work done for ground state transitions~\cite{Liberti2006,Liberti2010,Titum2020}, in this paper we show that observables of all-to-all systems close to steady-state phase transition points can be calculated analytically by using the Holstein-Primakoff approximation consistently.
-In particular, we focus on the optimal spin squeezing in two distinct all-to-all spin models.
+Building on techniques used for ground state transitions~\cite{Liberti2006,Liberti2010,Titum2020}, in this paper we show that observables of all-to-all systems close to steady-state phase transition points can be calculated analytically by using the Holstein-Primakoff approximation consistently.
+In particular, we focus on the optimal spin squeezing in two distinct all-to-all spin models that have favorable metrological properties~\cite{Pavlov2023,Groszkowski2022}.
 We find that there are non-power-law corrections in $N$ that arise due to the optimization process and that are unique to the open quantum system setting, where steady states can be mixed.
-These corrections behave logarithmically when $N$ is very large, but clean observation of this trend requires working with $N>10^{23}$ particles, which is outside the scope of any realistic numerical simulation and partly explains the discrepancies in power law exponents reported in the literature~\cite{Lee2014,Barberena2019,Somech2022,Groszkowski2022}.
+These corrections behave logarithmically when $N$ is very large, but clean observation of this trend requires working with $N>10^{23}$ particles, which is outside the scope of any realistic numerical simulation and partly explains the discrepancies in reported power law exponents~\cite{Lee2014,Barberena2019,Somech2022,Groszkowski2022}.

 Our work is organized as follows: in Sec.~\ref{sec:Models} we introduce the mathematical models that we will study and give a small overview of their common mathematical properties.
-In Sec.~\ref{sec:SDM} we analyse an ensemble of atoms interacting with squeezed vacuum light~\cite{DallaTorre2013,AGARWAL1989}, and whose critical properties are known to behave differently depending on the parity of $N$~\cite{Groszkowski2022}.
+In Sec.~\ref{sec:SDM} we analyse squeezed superradiance, where an ensemble of atoms interacts with squeezed vacuum light~\cite{DallaTorre2013,AGARWAL1989,Gutierrez2023}, and whose critical properties are known to behave differently depending on the parity of $N$~\cite{Groszkowski2022}.
 In line with this, we perform independent analyses for each of these cases.
-Finally, in Sec.~\ref{sec:CRF} we study an ensemble of atoms subject to the competition between an external laser drive and collective decay of excitations.
-This is a model that has been studied in other contexts under the name of cooperative resonance fluorescence~\cite{Carmichael_1980,Drummondo1980,Walls1980}.
+Finally, in Sec.~\ref{sec:CRF} we study driven superradiance, where an ensemble of atoms is subjected to the competition between an external laser drive and collective decay of excitations.
+This is a model that has also been studied in other contexts under the name of cooperative resonance fluorescence~\cite{Carmichael_1980,Drummondo1980,Walls1980}.